 A suite of wintering bird surveys was carried out within a study area comprising the Site and adjacent lands comprising the visible wetland habitats within the former mine, including the former mine lagoon and tailings ponds.
-These surveys were carried out monthly between October 2021 and March 2022, and in October and November 2022.
-Surveys identified twelve species of bird within the study area.
+These surveys were carried out monthly between October 2021 and March 2022, and in October 2022 to March 2023.
+Surveys identified fourteen species of bird within the study area.
 The October 2021 surveys recorded the largest number of individuals with 159 records; this included large roosts of lapwing Vanellus vanellus, golden plover Pluvialis apricaria, and snipe Gallinago gallinago (Table 3.1).
 In October 2022, a large roost of lesser black-backed gull Larus fuscus was observed.
-In November 2021 and January 2022 surveys recorded no birds, whilst the remainder recorded low numbers (Table 3.1).
+In November 2021, January 2022 and March 2023 surveys recorded no birds, whilst the remainder recorded low numbers (Table 3.1).